 - Poster session describing the project and its status, and a demonstration of the software; User Manual (length variable). - Design Document describing the design of the system, preferably using a (semi-)formal notation such as UML, and including a rationale for design decisions made (length variable;). - Testing Document describing in a structured way the tests applied and their outcome (length variable). - Narrative and Reflective Account describing the team's experiences, problems encountered and solved (or not) and the team's reflections on the successful and less successful aspects of the project, including how well the team was able to work together (typically 10-15 pages).

-Moderation approach to main assessment: Universal double-blind marking

-Assessment Feedback: Structured written feedback using an assessment form and grades.
+Moderation approach to main assessment: Universal Double Blind Marking of the whole cohort Assessment Feedback: Structured written feedback using an assessment form and grades.

 Failure Redemption: Resubmit documents as appropriate.